 Send date and time

-Does your product sell better in the morning, afternoon or evening?
+Does your product sell better in the morning, afternoon, or evening?
 If you don’t know the answer, do not wait!
 Run a test campaign now.
 Email campaigns may not get the same response every time you publish them.
 You must try different times of the day and different days of the week.

-How to analyse A/B email testing results?
+How to analyze A/B email testing results?

 But if you are comparing the results manually, you don’t need to compare all of them.
 But most importantly set your focus on: